Sue-HyeongLee/Sue-HyeongLee.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-### instruction
+### Instruction
 I graduated from Sangsan high school.

-I major in aplied artificial inteligence and computer science engineering at Sungkyunkwan University.
+I major in Aplied Artificial Inteligence and Computer Science Engineering at Sungkyunkwan University.

 I am a passionate student. i am currently in second year of university.

-### skil
+### Skill
 I use Python and C, javascript.

-### education
+### Education
 [Mar 2022 ~ Current] **Bachelor of Science**
    * SungkyunKwan University(Seoul, Republic of Korea)

-   * Major: Applied Artificial Inteligence && Computer Science engineering(Software)
+   * Major: Applied Artificial Inteligence && Computer Science Engineering(Software)

    * overall GPA: 4.43/4.5 Major GPA: 4.38/4.5